-The American College does not have a high level of selection in Diploma program admission criteria.
-All students who want to study at the American College and whose qualifications are sufficient (i.e. having a High School degree and some fluency in the English language) may do that.
+Indeed, it seems that the College is not particularly selective in its admission criteria: insofar as the qualifications of applicants are sufficient (i.e. having a Bachelor degree and some fluency in the English language) chances are they will be admitted.

-If the program will be expanded in the future, the American College should apply certain criteria with an interviewing process for admissions.
-This would be beneficial for at least two reasons.
-First, when including an interview in such process, it would help the College to learn about soft facts that are not apparent in CVs about a certain "fit" between the student body and the "culture" of the College; second, admissions based on interviews (they could be undertaken online via skype for foreign students), could result to a body of students that has a diversity of experience, background and culture.
+A fist step to addressing this problem would be to complement the admission criteria with interviews.
+This could be beneficial for at least two reasons.
+First, including an interview in such an institutionalized process could help the College to learn about soft facts that are not apparent in CVs.
+Second, admissions based on interviews (they could be undertaken online via skype for foreign students), could result to a body of students that has a diversity of experience, background and culture while screening out the weaker cases.